Emmanuelkimutai/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-Write a function taht returns the addition of 2 integers Write a file that modifies the value of myVar to 333 Write a function that executes x times a function
+Write a function taht returns the addition of 2 integers Write a file that modifies the value of myVar to 333 Write a function that executes x times a function Write a function that increments and calls a function